I.1. Open access and copyright policies

 I.3.3.
 Editorial decision

-When the papers are ‘considered with minor revisions’, ‘considered with major revisions’ or ‘rejected’, the author(s) will receive the comments resulting from the evaluation process.
-Those authors whose papers are accepted in their current form may receive comments regarding the journal’s guidelines in order to publish the final version.
-The review process is closed when, after all the required review rounds, the author(s) addresses all the comments raised by the reviewers and/or editors.
+When materials are ‘considered with minor revisions’, ‘considered with major revisions’ or ‘rejected’, the author(s) will receive the comments resulting from the evaluation process.
+Authors of accepted materials may obtain more detailed comments regarding the content format adherence before the final publication process.
+Once performed all the necessary review rounds, the author(s) should consider all the suggestions raised by the reviewers and editors.

 I.4.
 Editorial policies

-IJSMC ensures the publication of high-quality content derived from transparent and trusted research practices.
-IJSMC follows all the guidelines and best publication practices defined by the Committee of Publication Ethics (COPE).
+We ensure high-quality content derived from transparent and trusted research practices.
+We follow all the guidelines and best publication practices defined by the Committee of Publication Ethics (COPE).

-IJSMC demands that all authors listed in the manuscripts have taken a real responsibility during the research process and article creation.
-We encourage the corresponding authors, project leaders or institutions to avoid adding people who did not contribute to the research output (Gift authors) or to exclude people who did contribute and its name is not finally included (Ghost authors).
-In order to prevent so, it is strongly recommended to decide the authorship prior to the project writing.
+ColNes Publishing demands that all authors listed in the materials have real responsibility during the research process and content generation.
+We encourage the corresponding authors, project leaders, or institutions to avoid adding people who did not contribute to the research output (Gift authors) or exclude those who contributed (Ghost authors).
+Authors should define the authorship before the project writing.

-Any allegation of misconduct or questionable practice must be reported to the Editorial Office, either during the pre or post-publication stages.
-IJSMC will follow the COPE’s Core Practices to decide on any ethical issue.
+If authors detect some misconduct or questionable practices during the editorial process, they should report it to the Editorial Office immediately.
+We will follow the COPE’s Core Practices to decide on any ethical issue.

-A Conflict of Interest (COI) takes place when authors have personal, academic or financial relationships with third parties that could influence the content of research work submitted for publication.
-At the time to submit any type of paper, authors are requested to complete the COI Statement by which all potential interests are declared, if applicable.
-By means of this statement, the following issues might be declared:
+A Conflict of Interest (COI) occurs when authors have personal, academic, or financial relationships with third parties that could influence the research work submitted for publication.
+That is why authors, during the submission process, must submit a COI Statement to declare any potential conflict, emphasizing:

 If there is no conflict of interest, the authors must declare: